vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key4: f0ade213ff

 *** =instructions4
-Get people whose names start with A, B, or C, ordered by date of birth.
+Get the names and birthdates of people whose names start with A, B, or C, ordered by date of birth.
 *** =solution4
 ```{sql}
 SELECT name, birthdate